benjaminkiesl/tamarin_toy_protocol/README.md

 ## Extension: Preshared Master Key

-In the above protocol, one problem was that a [person-in-the-middle attacker](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) could just obtain the *ANonce* and the *BNonce* and then compute the session key herself.
-We could mitigate this problem by requiring that Alex and Blake have shared a secret (a permanent "master key") before they run the protocol (we just *assume* there is some master key that has been shared; in practice, this master key could be a simple password that Alex and Blake agreed on before running the protocol).
+In the above protocol, one problem was that a [person-in-the-middle attacker](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) could just obtain the *ANonce* and the *BNonce* and then use them to compute the session key.
+We could mitigate this problem by requiring that Alex and Blake must have shared a secret (a permanent "master key") before they run the protocol (we just *assume* there is some master key that they have shared; in practice, this master key could be a simple password that Alex and Blake agreed on before running the protocol).
 When they compute the session key, they then incorporate the master key (let's call it *MK*) as follows: *SK* = *kdf*(*MK*, *ANonce*, *BNonce*).

 ### Exercises